keytoquality/keytoquality.github.io/k2q-user-manual/docs/01welcome.md

 ## Welcome to the K2Q reference guide

-This online reference guide provides information and instructions about how to use the various components of the K2Q system.
-It also covers the concepts and theory behind each part of the system in detail.
+This online reference guide provides information and instructions about how to use the different components of the K2Q system.
+It also details the key concepts and theory behind each part of the system.

 ## Getting Started

-If you are new to K2Q we recommend reading through the following topics in this section to understand the foundational concepts and fundamental operation of the system.
+If you are new to K2Q we recommend reading through the following topics in this section to understand the fundamental concepts and operation of the system.